What we know about Waukesha Christmas parade attack suspect

 Five dead and at least 40 injured after driver ploughs into holiday revellers

-Police in Wisconsin have named the man taken into custody after an SUV drove into a Christmas parade on Sunday night as 39-year-old Milwaukee local Darrell Edward Brooks Jr.
+The man taken into custody after an SUV drove into a Christmas parade on Sunday night is 39-year-old Milwaukee local Darrell Edward Brooks Jr, say police.

 Five people were killed and at least 40 more injured during the incident, in which a car barrelled into 20 cheerleaders, dancers and musicians at the 58th Annual Waukesha Holiday Parade.